 Set up and copy configuration

-- Discovering setup entities and any dependency between each entity for a given process or module.
+- Discover entities and dependencies between entities for a given business process or module

-- Maintaining a reusable library of data templates and datasets.
+- Maintain a reusable library of data templates and datasets

-- Data packages is a new concept that allows you to build incremental data entities.
+- Use data packages to create incremental data entities.
 Data entities can be sequenced inside the packages.
 You can name data packages, which can be easily identifiable during import or export.
-When building data packages, data entities can be mapped on staging tables in a tabular format or by using available visual representation in data management.
-You can also drag-and-drop columns manually, depending on the mapping that you want for an entity.
-During import, data can easily be viewed using data management enabling data comparison.
+When building data packages, data entities can be mapped to staging tables in grids or by using a visual mapping tool.
+You can also drag-and-drop columns manually.

 The following sections provide quick snapshots of the different functionalities of data management using data entities.
 The goal is to help to you strategize and make effective decisions on how to best utilize the available tools during data migration.
 You will also find tips and tricks on how to effectively use each area during data migration.
 A list of available data entities for each area can also be found with the suggested data sequences, showing data dependencies.
 Microsoft provides data packages that can be found on Lifecycle Services (LCS) as an initial guide.
 The information in this document can be used as a guide for creating your own packages.
 The description of each data entity shows what the object contains and if it is needed during data migration.